-Data Element Example Code or Data Field Size Column Range Instructions 1 Facility Code LAB# 12 15 1-15 The code representing the facility where the dose was received for the personnel exposure records.
-Organizations may determine the Facility Code using printable ASCII characters of 15 characters or less.
-The Facility Code assigned should remain consistent from year to year.
-2 Monitoring Year 2003 4 16-19 Enter the year for which the monitoring results are being submitted.
+Example Field Column " Data Element Code or Data Size Range Instructions 2 Monitoring Year 2003 4 16-19 Enter the year for which the monitoring results are being submitted.
 The Monitoring Year as defined in 10 CFR 835.2 may differ slightly from the calendar year due to dosimetry processing schedules.
 3 Radionuclide Pu238 7 20-26 The scientific abbreviation of the radionuclide taken into the body.
 Use the standard scientific format of "Xx999x", where "X" represents an alphanumeric and "9" represents a numeric character.
 Enter only one radionuclide per record.
 Do not include daughter products or radionuclides that did not result in internal doses during the monitoring year.
-4 Mode V 1 27 Mode of the intake.
+4 Mode W 1 27 Mode of the intake.
 H = Inhalation (record tritiated water intakes as inhalations.)
 G = Ingestion A = Absorption W = Wound, cut, puncture, injection or any other intake through broken skin.
 A separate record for each mode and radionuclide should be reported.
 5 Collective CEDE 3489 715 28-34 The collective 50-years CEDE from intakes of this radionuclide and intake mode during the monitoring year, in millirem.